Lightyear trailer takes Buzz to infinity, and... well, watch it and find out

-Lightyear will bring us the origin story of Buzz Lightyear - of the Toy Story movie franchise fame, if you're not familiar.

-But where Buzz was a toy based on a (we assumed) fictional figure in the Toy Story movies, in Lightyear we're given a full back story to the 'Space Ranger' himself.
+But where Buzz, up until now, was a toy based on a (we assumed) fictional figure in the Toy Story movies, in Lightyear we're given a full back story to the 'Space Ranger' himself.

-As for when you'll be able to watch the movie, the Lightyear release date is currently set for 'Summer 2022', so we'd expect sometime between June and August next year.
+As for when you'll be able to watch the movie, the Lightyear release date is pegged as 'Summer 2022' in the trailer itself - but we've actually got a more exact release window.

-Yet, take a look at the movie poster tweeted just before it dropped the trailer, and that suggests the Lightyear release date will be June 2022 - so mark your calendars now.
+You might want to take a look at the movie poster tweeted by the movie's official Twitter account just before it dropped the trailer, which suggests the Lightyear release date will be June 2022 - so mark your calendars now in anticipation for this spacefaring adventure.

 John McCann, Global Managing Editor